 Restaurants are usually open daily.
 Lunch is served noon-3 pm, and dinner is 7-11 pm or midnight—many restaurants are open 24 hours.
 Full breakfast is usually available only in hotels, but light breakfasts are served in European-style cafes.
 Be aware that not all restaurants have everything that's listed on the menu.
 Russian is the only language spoken at most midrange establishments, so you may want to ask your hotel's receptionist to make reservations for you.
 Smoke-free restaurants are more the exception than the rule.

-In recent years, a good selection of coffeehouses and traditional Russian bistros have appeared all over Moscow.
+A good selection of coffeehouses and traditional Russian bistros are found all over Moscow.
 Visit one of the Pirogi Cafes—the chain has expanded all over Moscow.

 Want to read the full Moscow travel42 Destination Guide?